picklenchips/MARKET-MAKING-RL/README.md

 ## Organization

 `main.py` is run with arguments to train a `MarketMaker` within the directory setup, storing results in `results/`.
-It works as follows:
+The path of the code is as follows:
 1. a `Config` is created from the arguments to store all hyperparameters and flags as well as organize the files in `results/`
 2. a `MarketMaker` is created from the `Config`
 3. `MarketMaker` creates a `Policy` and `Market`, loading an existing `BasePolicy` and `BaseNetwork` state dict if necessary